readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 Goals
 -----

-Considering the problems mentioned in the previous section, the inclusion of new features and the definition of a contract that works the same for all, this document set the following goals for the new version of this endpoint:
+We plan to add new features and define a contract that works the same for all HTML.
+This project has the following goals:

 * Support embedding content from pages hosted outside Read the Docs
 * Do not depend on Sphinx ``.fjson`` files